Registered Funds & Independent Trustees

 - Serve as counsel to an ETF complex with 15 funds — both registered investment companies and registered commodity pools — including ETFs focused on cyber security and mobile payment systems

-- Formation of the first ETF focused on shipping futures
+- Formed the first ETF focused on shipping futures

 - Represented the buyer of a multi-billion dollar mutual fund complex